-8. (1) Every person entering the aerodrome shall answer such questions as any aerodrome security officer may ask with respect to the purpose of his or her entry, or concerning any baggage or other property carried, and shall, if so required by the aerodrome security officer, produce that baggage or other property for examination at such place and in such manner as the aerodrome security officer may direct.
+- 8. (1) Every person entering the aerodrome must - - (a) answer any questions that any aerodrome security officer asks with respect to the purpose of the person's entry, or concerning any baggage or other property carried by the person; and

-(2) A person is guilty of an offence if he or she makes a false statement to an aerodrome security officer, in relation to the purpose of his or her entry, or concerning any baggage or other property carried or refuses to produce any baggage or other property carried when requested to do so in accordance with subsection (1).
+- (b) if so required by the aerodrome security officer, produce that baggage or other property for examination at a place and in a manner the aerodrome security officer directs. - (2) It is an offence for a person to - - (a) make a false statement to an aerodrome security officer in relation to the purpose of the person's entry, or concerning any baggage or other property carried by the person; or - (b) refuse to produce any baggage or other property carried by the person when requested to do so in accordance with subsection (1).